ncatlab/nlab-content/pages/17138.md

 =--

-+-- {: .num_remark}
++-- {: .num_remark #PreExcisiveFunctorsAreSModules}
 ###### Remark

-For completeness we may trivially add to the three statements in prop. \ref{HighlyStructuredSpectraAsDayConvolutionSModules} the equivalence
+For completeness, we may, trivially, add to the three statements in prop. \ref{HighlyStructuredSpectraAsDayConvolutionSModules} the equivalence

 $$
   \mathbb{S} Mod_r \simeq [Top^{\ast/}_{fin}, Top^{\ast/}]